UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 **Ryan:** They can all hook in.
 They can put up their fee, whatever they want to charge on their funds, and the DAO gets their 1.5% or whatever DAO fee ends up being voted on.

-**Algy:** **charles69**.
-All lower case.

-**Ryan:** I hope to set up the channel.
-Click the little profile picture.
-Send them a DM.
-Give them the code.

-**Troy:** Charles Hi guys.

-**Tyler:** We have to start giving everybody the wrong one for the f**ers that just tune into the end for the code.
-So we should just start saying it's 69charles all lower case.

-**Ryan:** Glenn69

-**Tyler:** But everyone knows the real

-**Troy:** You need the 69.

-**Algy:** That is so funny.
-He already had a typed.
-Why did you both think of that?

-**Ryan:** 69.
-Charles, all lower case.

-Chuba 69, I'm not a polymorph.

-**Algy:** Turn your DMs back off after you send it.

-**Nick:** You're going to be redacted.
-We'll have to name one Chuba.

-**Algy:** Don't trust the person in your DMs telling you you will get free bitcoin.

-**Ryan:** My friends endearingly called the Polymorphs Punks, and I always feel good when they say that.
+**Ryan:** My friends endearingly called the Polymorphs, Chuba Punks, and I always feel good when they say that.
 Maybe a year ago, not at first, but now they're always texting me about the Chuba Punks.
 And I'm like, I love you guys.

 **Algy:** You didn't get one.

 **Tyler:** What are Cuba Punks?

-**Ryan:** No, I'm saying my friends call the polymorphs Chuba Punks.
+**Ryan:** No, I'm saying my friends call the Polymorphs— Chuba Punks.

 **Algy:** That is what they are.

-**Ryan:** I don't know about that, but it's in India.
+**Ryan:** I don't know about that...

 **Tyler:** Punks are like trademarked for NFT; they can't do that, can they?